Anurag14/anurag14.github.io/_posts/2020-06-21-The-essence-of-duality.md

 ## Linear Programming Review

 Lets suppose, that in this lockdown you want to catch up on your all previous guilty pleasures and hobbies.
-In turn you maximize the happiness and joy that you get out of all the activities.
+In turn you wish to maximize happiness and joy from all these activities.
 However, certain physical restrictions may still apply!
-For example may not be able to continue a activity or combination of certain for longer hours because you still dont have sufficient time or the activities can be exhausting.
+For example one may not be able to continue a activity or combination of certain for longer hours because you still dont have sufficient time or the activities can be exhausting.
 Given these realistic constraints, we want to maximize happiness can you achieve.
 This can be formulated as an linear programming problem!

-To not make example complex, lets say you like to do 2 activities dancing and painting.
+To not make example complex, lets say you like to do 2 activities: dancing and painting.
-Let the number of hours you paint and dance in a day be is _x<sub>1</sub>_ and _x<sub>2</sub>_.
+Let the number of hours you paint and dance in a day be _x<sub>1</sub>_ and _x<sub>2</sub>_ resp.
 Lets say the happiness is some function of these two activities _H(x<sub>1</sub>, x<sub>2</sub>) = 6x<sub>1</sub>+5x<sub>2</sub>_.
 The happiness is maximized subject to some constraints.
-If you cannot give more than 5 hours a day to any leisure translates to, _x<sub>1</sub> + x<sub>2</sub> <= 5_ Given the rate of energy each activity consumes and you cannot spend more than 12 units of energy translates to _3x<sub>1</sub> + 4x<sub>2</sub> <= 12_
+If you cannot give more than 5 hours a day to any leisure, it translates to, _x<sub>1</sub> + x<sub>2</sub> <= 5_ Given the rate of energy each activity consumes and you cannot spend more than 12 units of energy, translates to _3x<sub>1</sub> + 4x<sub>2</sub> <= 12_
 Since you cannot do any activity for negative hours both _x<sub>1</sub>, x<sub>2</sub>_ have to be non negative  _x<sub>1</sub>, x<sub>2</sub> >= 0_

 then the typical Linear program can look like: